 Under more serious circumstances, a driver can be charged with a third-degree felony DUI.
 If convicted, the driver will face a prison term of no more than 5 years.
 To be charged with a third-degree felony DUI, a driver…

-- must have caused serious bodily harm due to their intoxicated driving
+- must have caused serious bodily harm due to their intoxicated driving,

 - has two or more previous DUIs, both within 10 years of the current conviction, or

-- is charged with the DUI any time after a conviction for automobile homicide, a prior felony DUI
+- is charged with the DUI any time after a conviction for automobile homicide, a prior felony DUI.

 Injuries sustained by others as a result of your DUI are treated especially seriously.
 Each victim who has been injured will constitute a separate offense.
 This means if you injure three people as a result of drunk driving, you will face three separate charges.
 The penalties for these charges quickly add up to a long time in prison.
-Our Ogden DUI defense attorney will work to reduce your DUI charges and protect your rights in court.
+Our Ogden DUI defense attorneys will work to reduce your DUI charges and protect your rights in court.